Prohibited agreements

 Strabag must pay a fine of almost 2.8 million euros

 The agreements were made in connection with the renovation of the Zoobrücke bridge, the competition authority announced on Wednesday.
+Employees of Strabag AG and Kemna Bau Andreae (KEMNA), based in Pinneberg near Hamburg, were involved.

-Employees of Strabag AG and Kemna Bau Andreae, based in Pinneberg near Hamburg, were involved.
-They had agreed that Kemna would submit a protective bid in the tender in order to enable the contract to be awarded to a bidding consortium with the participation of Strabag.
-Kemna had received compensation payments for this.
+The companies had agreed that KEMNA would submit a protective bid in the tender in order to enable the contract to be awarded to a bidding consortium with the participation of Strabag.
+KEMNA is said to have received compensation payments for this.

 Cartel office suspects annual damage in the billions

 The proceedings against Strabag AG were triggered by an anonymous tip-off to the Federal Cartel Office, the Bonn authority went on to explain.
-The proceedings against Kemna were discontinued under the leniency program because the company had made it possible to prove the crime by providing evidence.
+The proceedings against KEMNA were discontinued under the leniency program because the company had made it possible to prove the crime by providing evidence.
 During the proceedings, Strabag AG also cooperated with the Cartel Office and ultimately agreed to the termination of the proceedings.
-The fine notice is legally binding.
+The fine is legally binding.

 According to the Cartel Office, there was a raid in September 2021 in the case, which dates back to the beginning of 2017.
 In December of the same year, Strabag AG became a wholly-owned subsidiary of the Viennese construction group Strabag SE, which has held a majority stake in the traditional Cologne-based group since 1997.